hashicorp/hcp-terraform-operator/docs/faq.md

   The Operator regularly monitors specific workspaces and boosts the agent count when pending runs are detected.
 The maximum number of agents can be increased up to the value defined in `autoscaling.maxReplicas` or limited by the license, depending on which limit is reached first.
 If there are no pending runs, the Operator will reduce the number of agents to the specified value in `autoscaling.minReplicas` within the timeframe of `autoscaling.cooldownPeriodSeconds`.

+## Agent Token Controller

+- **Where can I find Agent tokens?**

+  Agent tokens are sensitive and will be stored in a Kubernetes Secret.
+The tokens will be saved in the Secret referenced by `spec.secretName`.
+The Secret can either already exist or be created by the controller if it doesn't.
+We strongly recommend using a unique name for this Secret to avoid data loss or unintentional overwrites.

 ## Module Controller

 - **Where can I find Module outputs?**